What is ringworm?

-Ringworm is the common name given to a fungal infection of the superficial layers of the skin, hair, and nails.
+Ringworm is the common name given to a fungal infection of the skin, hair, and nails.
 Ringworm infections can occur in humans and in all domesticated species of animals.
 The name comes from the classical appearance of the round, red, raised 'ring' marking the boundary of inflammatory lesions in people infected with the disease.
 The common name of ringworm is somewhat misleading, in that it is not an infection caused by a worm, and the infected areas are not always ring-shaped.

 How is ringworm transmitted?

 Ringworm is contagious and transmission occurs by direct contact with the fungus.
 It may be passed by direct contact with an infected animal or person, or by touching contaminated objects or surfaces.
 The fungal spores may remain dormant on combs, brushes, food bowls, furniture, bedding, carpet, or other environmental surfaces for up to 18 months.
 Contact with ringworm fungus does not always result in an infection.
 The amount of environmental contamination is an important factor in the development of a ringworm infection, as is the age of the exposed animal.

 How is a ringworm infection diagnosed?

-How is ringworm treated?
+How is ringworm in dogs treated?

 The most common way to treat ringworm in dogs is to use a combination of topical therapy (application of creams, ointments, or shampoos) and systemic therapy (administration of anti-fungal drugs by mouth).
-In order for treatment to be successful, all environmental contamination must be eliminated.
+For treatment to be successful, all environmental contamination must be eliminated.
 Ringworm cultures will be taken periodically after the start of treatment to determine if your pet is still infected.

 DO NOT stop treatment unless your veterinarian has made this recommendation.
 Stopping treatment too soon can result in a recurrence of the fungus.

 Infected hairs contain numerous microscopic fungal spores that can be shed into the environment.
-Infection of other animals and humans can occur, either by direct contact with an infected dog or through contact with fungal spores in a contaminated environment.
-In addition to minimizing direct contact with an infected dog, it is also important to keep the environment as free of spores as possible.
+Infection of other animals and humans can occur either by direct contact with an infected dog or through contact with fungal spores in a contaminated environment.
+In addition to minimizing direct contact with an infected dog, it is important to keep the environment as free of spores as possible.
 Clipping the hair (with its careful disposal) combined with topical antifungal treatment of affected areas of skin may help to reduce environmental contamination.
-It is important to remove pet hair from floors or furniture as it may be contaminated with fungal spores.
+It is important to remove pet hair from floors or furniture, as it may be contaminated with fungal spores.
 It is worthwhile to restrict the dog to rooms of the house that are easy to clean.

 Environmental contamination can be minimized by thorough damp mopping or vacuum cleaning of all rooms or areas that are accessible to your dog; this should be done daily.
-Fungal spores may be killed with a solution of chlorine bleach and water using the dilution of one pint of chlorine bleach (500 ml) in a gallon of water (4 liters), or a dilution of 1:10 to 1:100, where it is practical to use it.
+Fungal spores may be killed with a solution of chlorine bleach and water using the dilution of one pint of chlorine bleach (500 ml) in a gallon of water (4 liters) where it is practical to use it.

 How long will my dog be contagious?

-Will my dog recover from ringworm?
+Will my dog recover from a ringworm infection?

 What is the risk to humans?

 Ringworm can be transmitted quite easily to humans, especially young children, and it is important to take appropriate steps to minimize exposure to the fungus while the dog is being treated.
 Ringworm is more likely to be transmitted to and cause clinical signs in humans who have a depressed immune system.
 If any people in the house develop skin lesions such as small patches of skin thickening and reddening with raised scaly edges, seek medical attention immediately.
 Ringworm in humans generally responds very well to treatment.
-The ringworm fungus can remain infective for up to 18 months in the environment and re-infection may occur.
-It is important to wear gloves when handling infected animals and wash hands thoroughly afterwards.
+The ringworm fungus can remain infectious for up to 18 months in the environment and re-infection may occur.
+It is important to wear gloves when handling infected animals and wash hands thoroughly afterward.